Transgender rights in New Zealand: Civil and political rights

-As of 2013, the process of changing sex on a New Zealand passport has been simplified to lessen the legal barrier faced by transgender passport holders.
-Applicants need to apply for a new or replacement passport, along with a statutory declaration of their gender identity for the change to occur.
+Gender markers on New Zealand passports can be changed when applying for or renewing a passport.
+The allowed genders are male (M), female (F), and gender diverse (X).
 If the applicant is under 16, the application also must include a letter of support from a registered counsellor or medical professional.
 The process is similar in the case of changing sex on a citizenship certificate.

 New Zealand driver licences do not have a gender marker printed on them, although the licence holder's gender is recorded on the driver licence register.
 The gender on the register can be changed when applying for or renewing a driver licence, or by contacting Waka Kotahi NZ Transport Agency.

 As of 2016, Statistics New Zealand has the globally first official statistical standard for gender identity, which provides guidance for the collection, analysis and reporting of official statistics on gender identity.
 The current version of the standard was released in April 2021.

 During the 2020 New Zealand general election, Newshub and Stuff reported that documents for individuals who want to register to vote (for the New Zealand 2020 elections) include a checkbox for the gender-neutral title Mx.

+Opposition

+In 2024, Stephen Rainbow, who has allegedly held anti-trans views, was appointed as chief human rights commissioner.
+In 2024 a poll by the anti-trans organisation Family First New Zealand and surveyed by Curia Market Research showed a 62% majority support for banning puberty blockers in New Zealand.

+In 2025, New Zealand prime minister Christopher Luxon said that the National party would consider a bill by New Zealand First to define gender as biological sex.
+He stated that he has been clear that "pregnant people, frankly, are women".

+In September 2022, health advice stating that puberty blockers are safe and fully reversible was scrubbed from the Ministry of Health's webpage following backlash from anti-trans voices.
+Official correspondence from senior advisors within the MoH stated that the information was "no doubt true" but that the statement was removed regardless in order to create fewer queries from anti-trans campaigners.

+The first recorded use of puberty blockers began in 2011 after the first guidelines were published.
+48 children received puberty blockers in 2011.
+A 2024 study found that New Zealand prescribed up to seven times more puberty blockers to transgender youth than England, Wales, Denmark and the Netherlands from 2014 to 2022, with 400 children receiving that treatment during that period.
+The study also showed that rates of prescribing puberty blockers in New Zealand had fallen slightly since 2022, but still remained high.